dgolds/gitbook/README.md

+This fork

+This fork is by David Golds in order to improve gitbook since it's basically dead.
+So far it's just faster for glossary generation - with a large glossary I'm getting over 2x perf with this version.

+To use it locally - first clone and `npm install`.. then in your folder where you are using gitbook-cli to build your book do...

+gitbook alias  ~/code/dgolds/gitbook latest

+...obviously change that path to where you have actually cloned it ...

+Then you can use this via

+gitbook --gitbook latest build

+glhf
+---

 > ## ⚠️ Deprecation warning:
 > As the efforts of the GitBook team are focused on the [GitBook.com](https://www.gitbook.com) platform, the CLI is no longer under active development.
 > All content supported by the CLI are mostly supported by our [GitBook.com / GitHub integration](https://docs.gitbook.com/integrations/github).